-After choosing between playing as Elliot Edwards (the boy) or Claris Sinclair (the girl), you are dropped in to a fully 3D environment where your most immediate task is to reclaim the four "Ideya Spheres" that have been stolen from you and hidden within the level.
-While you can go searching for them on foot, you are incredibly super vulnerable in your human form, so your best bet is to approach and enter the Ideya Palace and transform in to the flying purple jester known as NiGHTS.
+After choosing between playing as Elliot Edwards (the boy) or Claris Sinclair (the girl), players are dropped into a fully 3D environment where their most immediate task is to reclaim the four "Ideya Spheres" that have been stolen and hidden within the level.
+While players can go searching for them on foot, they are incredibly vulnerable whilst in their human form, so their best bet is to approach and enter the Ideya Palace and transform into the flying purple jester known as NiGHTS.

-The gameplay shifts between 3D and 2.5 D. As Elliot and Claris the game offers a fully developed 3D landscape, as Nights however the game changes to a side scroling perspective with Nights locked into one of four possible paths.
+The gameplay shifts between 3D and 2.5 D. As Elliot and Claris the game offers a fully developed 3D landscape, as Nights however the game changes to a side scrolling perspective with Nights locked into one of four possible paths.
 The game is essentially lap based with each lap consisting of a different path.
 The only way to switch paths it to collect 20 blue chips and bring them to an Ideya Spheare.
-Doing this and completing a lap will cause the path to alternate in which you must do the same thing again.
-After completing all 4 paths the game swithches to a boss leve
+Doing this and completing a lap will cause the path to alternate in which the player must do the same thing again.
+After completing all 4 paths the game switches a boss' lever.

-As Nights you are essentially invincible with the only penalty for being hit being loss of time.
-Time however is a very valuable resource in this game with players only being given a limited amount of time as Nights before being turned back to human form.
-Failing to complete the all the paths in a regular level before time is up. means that you will have to collect all 20 blue chips and return them to an Ideya shphere before being allowed to become Nights again.
-On foot you can die with one hit.
-Futhermore an alarm clock relentlessly tracks you while on foot, which will also kill you if it catches you.
+As Nights players are essentially invincible with the only penalty for being hit being loss of time.
+Time however is a very valuable resource in this game with players only being given a limited amount as Nights before being turned back to human form.
+Failing to complete all the paths in a regular level before time is up means that players will have to collect all 20 blue chips and return them to an Ideya shphere before being allowed to become Nights again.
+On foot players can die with one hit.
+Furthermore, an alarm clock relentlessly tracks players while on foot, which will also kill the player if it catches them.